• About

 04 Sunday Mar 2018

-Posted by Miss Min in Abuse, Abuse condoned by the church, Abuse victims, blog, Blog about abuse, Christianity and abuse, Christianity and domestic violence, Controlling People, counseling, Counselling, Divorce, Emotional abuse, healing from domestic abuse, healing from emotional abuse, mysoginy, Narcissistic abuse, Oppression of women, Psychological abuse, Relationships, Religion and Abuse, spiritual growth, Spirituality, Uncategorized
+Posted by Melinda Jensen in Abuse, Abuse condoned by the church, Abuse victims, blog, Blog about abuse, Christianity and abuse, Christianity and domestic violence, Controlling People, counseling, Counselling, Divorce, Emotional abuse, healing from domestic abuse, healing from emotional abuse, mysoginy, Narcissistic abuse, Oppression of women, Psychological abuse, Relationships, Religion and Abuse, spiritual growth, Spirituality, Uncategorized

-I can, however, share the insights I gained, not only from access to personal information but also from my own conversations with clients I formed relationships with as they sat in my small office, which doubled as a waiting room.
-Hardly able to contain their emotions while waiting to be called into my boss’s office, many opened up and spilled aspects of their stories while I did my best to make them feel welcome and safe.
-I’ll ever be grateful for their trust and for what they’ve taught me about life, love and learning.
+I can, however, share the insights I gained during my conversations with these wounded people.
+I formed warm relationships with many of them as they sat in my small office.
+Hardly able to contain their emotions, many opened up and divulged painful aspects of their stories while I handed out tissues, glasses of water and a listening ear.
+I’ll forever be grateful for their trust and for what they’ve taught me about life, love and learning.

 In itself, faith in God is not to blame.
-Narcissists however, use their religious beliefs to manipulate, control and dominate you through fear.
-To them, religion is a golden tower behind which they hide their dark, shadowy side; standing firmly behind that golden tower while they whip you with out of context scriptures and archane, patriarchal (usually but not always) tactics designed to keep you downtrodden.
-They tend to have impossible standards of spiritual and moral perfection you have no hope of attaining, leaving you feeling insecure and inadequate.
-As soon as they perceive that vulnerability, which they’ve carefully cultivated in you, they’ll hone in on it and use it against you at every turn.
+True faith sustains and strengthens us.
+But in the hands of abusers and narcissists, religious beliefs are wielded to manipulate, control and dominate vulnerable people through fear.
+To them, religion is a golden tower behind which they hide their dark, shadowy side; standing firmly behind that golden tower while they whip you with out of context scriptures and arcane, patriarchal tactics designed to keep you downtrodden.
+That which God intended to give you freedom is used to oppress you.
+These deeply flawed and sometimes plainly false Christians tend to hold you to unattainable standards of spiritual and moral perfection, leaving you feeling insecure and inadequate.
+As soon as they perceive that growing vulnerability, which they’ve carefully cultivated in you, they’ll home in on it and use it against you at every turn.

-Let’s look at that much-quoted and misrepresented biblical admonition for wives to ‘submit’ to their husbands.
+Let’s look at that much-quoted and misrepresented biblical admonition for wives to submit to their husbands.
 This is, of course, a misogynistic favourite.
 It’s all too easy to wield it over the heads of women who desire, with all their hearts, to live according to God’s word.
 ‘Submit!’ shouts the priest from the pulpit, shaking his fist at a sea of bowed feminine heads.
 ‘Submit!’ bellows the controlling husband, waving the holy book in front of his wife’s tearful face.
-‘Submit!’ order the religious texts written by those ignorant of the nuances of language and translation.
+‘Submit!’ order the religious texts that have been translated by those ignorant of the nuances of ancient language and translation.

 Its original meaning is simple and beautiful.
-To ‘submit’ means to ‘lift up’.
-We are to lift up our menfolk to encourage them, and to give them comfort and support.
-We are, of course, to lift them up in prayer.
+The word submit can be best translated from its original language as ‘lift up’.
+We are to lift up our husbands to encourage them, and to give them comfort and support.
+We are, of course, to always lift them up in prayer.
 But there’s another aspect to consider, one that is rarely spoken about.
 It’s this.
 We are to lift up our husbands by helping them to stay on that narrow path God calls us to follow; and that means we are to correct them, albeit respectfully, when they stray from that path, and help guide them back to the light, if you will.
-That means saying ‘no’ sometimes; disagreeing; insisting on respectful and loving treatment and objecting when they become too steeped in worldly things.
+That means saying ‘no’ sometimes; disagreeing; insisting on respectful and loving treatment and objecting when they become too steeped in the things of this world.
 Ah yes, that’s something narcissists don’t want to hear.
+In fact, it’s difficult enough for any man, indoctrinated as they are by the predominant patriarchal norms.

-And let’s not forget it works both ways.
-That is, we are to submit one to another.
+Another often-overlooked biblical passage tells us we are to submit one to another.
 Yes, husbands must uplift their wives also.
 It’s worth noting too, that the instruction to submit is specifically meant for husbands and wives.
 It does not imply that all women are meant to submit to all men; or vice versa.
+In a church setting however, I have often struck the overarching attitude of male dominance and female submission that goes beyond the marital relationship.
+Women are expected to put all men first; to listen to and obey the instructions from any number of male church leaders, both ordained and secular.

-Sadly, I have witnessed many pious women, their shoulders hunched and eyes cast down, enter through the therapist’s door.
+I have witnessed many genuinely pious women, intelligent women, creative, talented and kind women; their shoulders hunched and eyes cast down, entering therapy rooms.
 After years of ‘submitting’ (in the wrong sense of the word) to controlling husbands, waiting for God to intervene and mend their marriages and their hearts, they come to a Christian counsellor for instruction.
-Those who walked through my employer’s door were lucky indeed.
-They’d found a psychologist with an educated understanding of scripture and a rich, deep faith.
-Without a doubt, she is also one of the strongest, most assertive women I’ve ever met.
-Those downtrodden women invariably left her office with their heads held a little higher.
-It was a pleasure to watch them blossom as she taught them how to become the women God intended them to be.
-Sometimes, that meant the end of their marriages, a possibility they believed God would never condone.
+Those who walk through the door of a Christian counsellor who is well versed in the true meaning of submission, are lucky indeed.
+To encounter a therapist with an educated understanding of scripture and a rich, deep faith, can bring about deep healing over time.
+I have witnessed previously downtrodden women leave each session with their heads held a little higher, their lips upturned in the tentative beginnings of a smile.
+It was a pleasure and a privilege to watch them blossom as they gained confidence and learned to become the women God intended them to be.
+Sometimes, that meant the end of their marriages, a possibility they once believed God would never condone.

 But trust me, God does not condone abuse.